Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature search methodology

-Overall, using the process described above, we identified 22~papers that apply Operations Research \& Management Science approaches and focus on patient transport within hospitals or between hospital complexes and have, thus, been included in the review.
-A list of these papers together with a classification of each paper according to the four-field notation introduced in the following section is provided in Table~\ref{tab:paper_four_field}.
+Overall, using the process described above, we identified 22~papers applying OR/MS approaches to patient transport within hospitals or between hospital complexes, which were included in the review.
+Table~\ref{tab:paper_overview} provides an overview of these papers, while Table~\ref{tab:paper_five_field} in Section~\ref{sec:statistics} classifies each paper according to the five-field notation that will be introduced in the following section.